objectstoragesolutions/cabot-check-tattletrail/README.md

 # Tattletrail check for Cabot

 ## Usage
-User can create status check for process using tattletrail API
+Allows Cabot users to create status check for process using tattletrail.
+Tattletrail is a REST wrapper over a REDIS server that allows users to monitor cron jobs/background processes that fail to check in within a specific interval.

 ## How to install:
+You will need a REDIS server hosted somewhere in your environment.

 ### Use this file
 [cabot-check-tattletrail](https://test.pypi.org/project/cabot-check-tattletrail/)